SquareGPS/navixy-api/docs/backend-api/how-to/tracking-stationary-objects.md

 ***

-## Other Examples of Using BLE Tags within Navixy API
+## Other examples of using BLE tags within Navixy API

 Here are some other examples of how to use BLE tags with a short algorithm to get the necessary results need: